pchaberski/cars/documentation/3_experimentation_setup.md

  - locally on a machine with GPU and CUDA drivers
  - remotely on Google Colab

-Local setup was tested on Windows laptop (although experimentation environment should be also reproducible on Linux with no changes in the project) with mobile GeForce RTX 2060 and Python 3.7.6.
+Local setup was tested on Windows laptop (although experimentation environment should be also reproducible on Linux with no changes to the project) with mobile GeForce RTX 2060 and Python 3.7.6.
 Google Colab setup recreates the environment to mirror all local package versions and runs on Python 3.6.9, however no compatibility issues were observed.

 The first step to prepare for running experiments is to **clone the project GitHub repository**.
 If the training is to be performed on Colab, project folder should be cloned into `Google Drive` folder that is synchronized with remote Google Drive directory.
 This will allow to to sync all local changes on the fly and run Colab training without the need of pushing all changes made locally to git remote origin each time and then pulling them on Colab drive.